Do you want to start earning money from your website with through WordPress membership management?

 - Lots of integrations.
 ARMember supports eight different email tools, including Mailchimp, Mailster, and ActiveCampaign.
 It also integrates with BuddyPress, bbPress, myCred, WooCommerce, Visual Composer, AfiiliateWP, and WPBakery Page Builder.

-Of all the membership plugins on this list, Youzer places a particular focus on community and user profiles.
+Of all the WordPress membership plugins on this list, Youzer places a particular focus on community and user profiles.
 When you add Youzer to your WordPress website, you can be confident that your users will be able to customize their profile and community pages in a way that’s akin to Facebook’s user profiles.

 Continuing the Facebook theme, Youzer has full support for many social networking features, including likes, mentions, comments, and moods, and can provide social login and registration by integrating with Facebook, Twitter, Google, Instagram, and LinkedIn.